thvanarkel/ta-portfolio/content/_index.md

 {{< figure src="/img/profile.jpg" class="cover" >}}

 ## About me
 I'm a designer and researcher working at the Delft University of Technology.
-As a designer and researcher I try to understand how designers can effectuate societal change through their designs.
-I do this by synthesising various fields of research for understanding the act of design, and through turning abstract theories and models into concrete representations of ideas by performing experiments, such as in {{< post-link href="/projects/data-informed-design-experiments" value="Data-Informed Design Experiments" >}}.
+As a designer and researcher I try to understand how designers can foster systemic change in society through the act of design.
+I do this on the one hand by integrating various fields of research to understand and support the design process, and on the other hand by working on real-world social issues by turning theory into concrete design artefacts.
 In my free time I am an avid collector of books and records—as well as reading and [listening](https://www.last.fm/user/thvanarkel) {{< last-played >}} to them.

 {{< under-construction >}}